 The combination of ham, Swiss cheese, and mustard is one I am always drawn to with food choices.
 I love the ham sandwiches on Hawaiian rolls drenched in a mustard and butter onion sauce.
 The low-carb chicken cordon bleu soup is one of my favorite soups while the low-carb chicken cordon bleu casserole is one of my favorite low-carb meals, period.
-When I saw this jalapeno popper pork loin recipe, I decided it was time to double down on the pork and make this cordon bleu pork loin finally.
+When I saw this jalapeno popper pork loin recipe, I decided it was time to double down on the pork and make the ultimate stuffed pork loin recipe this cordon bleu pork loin finally.

 This stuffed pork loin is dripping with flavor all while being a low-carb and gluten-free pork loin recipe.
 Cordon bleu pork loin recipe is stuffed full of ham and swiss cheese encase in a creamy mustard sauce rolled up in the pork loin and then encrusted in a parmesan crust.

 Cordon Bleu Pork Loin Ingredients

 For this stuff pork loin, I used the larger pork loin or pork loin roast, not the thin, skinny tenderloin.
 Don't know what I mean, watch this great video on the difference.
 I buy large pork loins at Sam's club and cut them down to use for meals.

 - Pork loin: Remember to look for a pork loin roast or large pork loin - over 2 pounds, not a tenderloin for this recipe!

 - Lemon Pepper or Citrus Garlic Seasoning: A combination of garlic pepper and citrus herb seasoning is what I used but a lemon pepper seasoning would do the trick too.

 - Dijon Mustard: Nothing fancy here, just normal dijon mustard.

 - Mayonnaise: Mayo, not Miracle Whip for this one.
 Brand neutral on this.